2gofaster/sizing/sizer/overview/overview.rst

 - RAW Input
 - File Services
 - Oracle
+- Objects

 On the following hardware platforms:

 - Nutanix NX
-- DellEMC XC/XC Core
+- HPE DX
+- Dell XC
 - Lenovo HX
-- IBM Power CS
 - Fujitsu
+- Inspur InMerge
 - Cisco UCS
-- HPE
-- Klas
-- Crystal
-- Cypress

 Sizer benefits include:

+- Allow you to focus on the workloads to drive a solution
 - Prescriptive, automatic sizing that accounts for Nutanix compute and storage overheads
 - Sizing details breakdown with easy to understand utilization graphs
 - The ability to share sizing scenarios between multiple users
 - Bill of Materials (BOM) generation to assist in quoting hardware
+- Collector based Sizing

 FAQ
 ---